pip-services-users2/client-emailsettings-node/README.md

 * Seneca client (see http://www.senecajs.org)
 * Direct client for monolythic deployments
 * Null client to be used in testing
-* Memory client to be used in testing
+* Mock client to be used in testing

 <a name="links"></a> Quick Links: